vrunt/deno-oak-hands-template/README.md

 # new deno / oak / handlebars template structure

-i made this tempalte for starting new projects
+i made this template for starting new projects

+use `deno run --allow-net --allow-read --allow-run --unstable server.js` to run